-Size composition data for SBT caught by Japanese longliners were obtained from the CCSBT data exchange in June 2018.
+Size composition data for SBT caught by Japanese longliners were obtained from the CCSBT data exchange in June 2019.
 These data are examined in detail below for trends for juvenile fish aged less than 6 years.

-The age composition of SBT caught by the Japanese longline fishery has been highly variable over time.
-The relative proportion of the oldest age class examined here decreased in 2017, while the two younger age classes increased, or in the case of the youngest age class remained near zero (Fig. 17).
+The age composition of SBT (derived from cohort slicing) caught by the Japanese longline fishery has been highly variable over time.
+The relative proportion of the oldest age class examined here decreased in 2018, while the two younger age classes increased, or in the case of the youngest age class remained near zero (Fig. 18).
 Observer coverage on vessels has been less than or around 10 per cent since 2003.
 Discarding of juveniles has been reported since 2009 but may have commenced earlier and would impact the size/age composition (Sakai & Itoh 2013).